 - Birth injuries affecting the neck area of the spinal cord.

 Any of the injuries listed (and those that aren’t) could lead to a spinal injury claim if they were caused by negligence.
-For example, if you fell from height at work and injured your back, you could sue your employer if they failed to provide adequate protective equipment.
+For example, if you fell from a height at work and injured your back, you could sue your employer if they failed to provide adequate protective equipment.

 If you’d like to know if you could make a compensation claim for your back injury, why not speak to our team today?